os-chip-design/chip-design-intro/08_verification.md

 - For complex transactions, not all combinations of the parameters represent valid transactions
 - We need a way to *constrain* the random transaction generator to only produce valid transactions
 - This approach is called *Constrained Random Verification* (CRV)

+## CRV in SystemVerilog
-- E.g. SystemVerilog has a built-in constraint solver for this purpose
+- SystemVerilog has a built-in constraint solver for this purpose
+- Randomizable variables are marked with the `rand` keyword

 ```verilog
 class Packet;